Ghost MV1 Review

 Ghost MV1 vs Mighty vs Arizer Solo 2

 The Mighty and the Arizer Solo 2 are two other big vapes better suited to home use than carrying around.
 Neither of them is an on-demand vaporizer, though they do heat up quickly.
-When it comes to cleaning and maintenance, they are in a class by themselves since they are some of the most low maintenance vapes out there, a stark contrast to the MV1.
+When it comes to cleaning and maintenance, they are in a class by themselves since they are some of the most low maintenance vapes out there – in stark contrast to the MV1.
 If you want a more detailed look at how the MV1 compares to each of them, you can check out the Ghost MV1 vs Crafty/Mighty comparison and the Ghost MV1 vs Arizer Solo 2 comparison.

 |Ghost MV1||Mighty||Arizer Solo 2|